VerveWireless/Verve-Android-SDK/README.md

 Your APP_ID will be provided to you during the Verve onboarding process.

 ##### Loading & Showing A Banner Ad
-To request a banner ad call the load method below:
+To request a banner ad call, the load method below:
 ```
 bannerAdView.loadBannerAd(zone)
 \\ zone is the identifier used to request a banner ad